Nyalon/matplotlib-cancer-viz/README.md

 # Cancer Tumor Growth Analysis

-My objecteive was to compile, and analyze data pretaining to how different drug trials affected cancer tumor growth on rats.
+My objecteive was to compile, and analyze data pertaining to how different drug trials affected cancer tumor growth on rats.
 Using Pandas, and Matplotlib I was able to create a few insightful visualizations helping make decisions on which drug performed best.

 ### Tumor Growth Bar Graph